Refreshing Data Reflections

 - Only append-only datasets are supported for Incremental Update Mode.
 Updates and deletions of underlying files leads to incorrect results.
 Dremio recommends using Full Refresh in this case.

 - Reflections on virtual datasets that include joins cannot be incrementally updated.
 Dremio falls back to using full refresh for these datasets.

 Changes to Anchor and Upstream Datasets

 Changes in definitions of anchor and/or upstream (i.e. parents, parents of parents) datasets require administrators to re-create affected reflections (including reflections on downstream datasets) to ensure that they are up-to-date.

-Updating a reflection definition will cause a full refresh of that reflection.
+Updating a reflection definition causes a full refresh of that reflection.